Illegear S5X (1070MQ)Starting from RM7998

 That said, as you can probably guess by now, it isn’t truly a unibody design, and it shows when you compare it directly with the Macbook Pro or the Razer Blade.
 But the multi-piece design does have its advantages, as we can see later.

-Moving on to the screen, the S5X comes by default with your typical matte 15.6′ 60Hz FHD IPS screen, housed within a sturdy yet somewhat flexy (especially in the middle) metal lid.
+Moving on to the screen, the S5X comes by default with your typical matte 15.6′ 60Hz FHD IPS screen, housed within a rather flexy (especially in the middle) metal lid.
 On the other hand, the screen hinges do feel decent, and is covered with a sturdy-looking plastic shroud that is part of the thick plastic screen bezel; which can be a tad clicky in places but is otherwise well anchored to the metal lid.

 You can read more on the screen itself (specifically an LG LP156WF6-SPB1 panel) from Notebookcheck’s Guru Fire KS review HERE as the panel used in the S5X and the Fire KS are essentially the same.
 But in short, the screen panel – while it isn’t the cream of the IPS crop – is perfectly serviceable, with good brightness, colour gamut (80-90% sRGB depending on panel) and brightness distribution.